clifton-wallace/CS7319/README.md

  Video available here: [https://www.youtube.com/watch?v=2aWu_DLAR64](https://www.youtube.com/watch?v=MqHH50cLtQw)

 # Compiled Code and Executables
-All executables are located in the `executables` folder.
+All executables are located in the `executable` folder.
 Our architecture builds upon shared components:
 - The User Service and Front End share the same executable.
 The front end includes a toggle switch within the application to enable the Pub/Sub model.
 - The Note Service uses a configuration flag to determine whether messages are published.